Pro Music Therapy is a music therapy private practice and an online resource for individuals and families.

 For questions, email board-certified music therapist Katherine Lantigua, M.M., MT-BC, NICU-MT at email@example.com.

-I am a board-certified, master’s level music therapist specializing in neonatal intensive care unit music therapy from the National Institute for Infant and Child Medical Music Therapy.
-I currently serve as the neonatal and pediatric intensive care music therapist at Joe DiMaggio Children’s Hospital in Hollywood, Florida.
-My experience involves facilitating music therapy treatment within early intervention, school, home, and medical settings with young children who have developmental disabilities, complex medical needs, or hearing loss.
-I served as a graduate teaching assistant and earned my master’s degree in music therapy from the University of Miami Frost School of Music.
-I completed my clinical internship at Broward Health Children’s Hospital, and hold my B.M. in music therapy from The Florida State University.
+Katherine is a master’s level, board-certified music therapist specializing in neonatal intensive care unit music therapy from the National Institute for Infant and Child Medical Music Therapy.
+Her experience involves facilitating music therapy treatment within early intervention, school, home, and medical settings with premature infants, children, and adolescents who have developmental disabilities, complex medical needs, mental health health needs, or hearing loss.

 Lantigua, K. (2018).
 Music is fun!
 Imagine Magazine, 9(1), 96.
 Retrieved from https://issuu.com/ecmt_imagine/docs/imagine_9_1__201

 - “The Effect of Music Listening and Skin-to-Skin on Oxygen Requirements of Extremely Preterm and Very Preterm Infants in the Neonatal Intensive Care Unit: A Pilot Study Proposal” (Research Poster, SER-AMTA Conference, 2020)